BurntSushi/rebar/engines/perl/README.md

 This runner program makes a few choices worth highlighting:

-* Regexes are specifically compiled using `my $re = qr/.../;`, but in order to do an iterative search, they need reformulated in regex syntax like `/$re/g`, since it seems the `g` flag cannot be used in combination with `qr/.../` syntax.
+* Regexes are specifically compiled using `my $re = qr/.../;`, but in order to do an iterative search, they seemingly need to be reformulated in regex syntax like `/$re/g`, since it seems the `g` flag cannot be used in combination with `qr/.../` syntax.
 (Which makes sense, since the `g` flag is likely connected to search time state, where as `qr/.../` is really about just getting the regex into a compiled form.)
-This also makes sense conceptually, but usingthe syntax `/$re/g` to execute a search kind of makes it _look_ like the regex is being re-compiled.
+This also makes sense conceptually, but using the syntax `/$re/g` to execute a search kind of makes it _look_ like the regex is being re-compiled.
 We do _not_ want to measure regex compilation during a search if we can help it.
 So the question is: does `/$re/g` re-compile `$re` if `$re` is